Learn what causes allergies and how to help reduce your exposure and symptoms.

 Specialized proteins produced by white blood cells that circulate in the blood.
 Antibodies seek and attach to foreign proteins, microorganisms or toxins in order to neutralize them.
 They are part of the immune system.

-A substance, usually a protein, which the body perceives as foreign.
+A substance, usually a protein, that the body perceives as foreign.

 Medication that relieves symptoms of sneezing, itching and runny nose by blocking histamine receptors.